SlynxCZ/unified-sql-client/README.md

 ## Features

 - **Multiple Database Support**: Use multiple databases in queries without specifying the database name directly.
-- **Environment Configured**: Connect to your database using environment variables defined in your `.env` file.
+- **Dynamic Environment Configuration**: Connect to different databases depending on whether the app is running in production or development.
 - **Extendable**: Easily extend the module to add more functionality or configurations.
 - **Simple API**: Use `query` and `queryEx` for running SQL queries asynchronously.